StelyanBaltov/React-Node/README.md

 # React-Node
-A React project with NodeJS and probably MongoDB
+A React project with NodeJS and MongoDB